-Passers-by couldn't help but pause at Berlin's Brandenburg Gate after three buses rose up directly in front of the German capital's iconic landmark this weekend.
+Passers-by couldn't help but pause at Berlin's Brandenburg Gate after three buses rose up directly in front of the German capital's iconic landmark.
+This weekend is the last chance to see it.

 The piece titled "Monument" by German-Syrian artist Manaf Halbouni, features three burnt-out buses placed upright in a row.
 It is meant to recreate a makeshift shield built by the residents of one of the war-torn streets of the Syrian city of Aleppo against sniper fire.
 "The Brandenburg Gate is a symbol of destruction and of the end of war.
 It was also a symbol of division, but then came to represent unity," said Halbouni.